 - Noticeable – This may not come as a surprise, but silver fillings are much more noticeable in your mouth, especially if you have a lot of them.

-- Mercury Myth – Since the fillings are made up of 50% mercury, some people think that they could get mercury in their bloodstream over time, but this is not true.
+- Mercury Myth – Since the fillings are made up of 50% mercury, some people think that they could get mercury in their bloodstream over time, but this is not true, as previously discussed.

 - Potential Allergies – If you have any sensitivity to metals, there is a potential for an allergic reaction that could cause complications.